 You have secured a date for your family photo session.
 Now the fun begins!
-We live a beautiful city!
-San Diego has an abundance of locations for gorgeous family photos.
+San Diego has an abundance of beautiful beaches to choose from.

 Older kids are more flexible when it comes to walking or hiking in to the perfect photo spot.
-Younger kids do really well in a field or park, where they won’t have to walk as far.
+Younger kids do really well in a location where they won’t have to walk as far.
 Some older adults may find walking in the sand a bit challenging.

 III.
 Let’s talk about traffic

 San Diego is beautiful, but the traffic can be horrendous.
-Let’s choose a location that will be easy for you to get to at your scheduled session time (or conversely, to be realistic about the travel time necessary to arrive at the location - I advise adding 20 minutes to allow for traffic delays).
+It's important to choose a beach that will be convenient for you to reach at your scheduled session time (or conversely, to be realistic about the travel time necessary to arrive at the location - I advise adding 20 minutes to allow for traffic delays).

 San Diego has perfect beaches for family photography.
 I like to shoot on beaches with wide expanses of sand.
 My favorite beaches are Coronado & Crystal Pier (seasonally), although I am open to traveling to other locations.
 I like to time the beach shoots at Low Tide to ensure that there is a spectacular amount of reflection from the sand.
 In the summer beach sessions tend to be best around the sunrise golden hour.

-MJ Falvey is a San Diego lifestyle family photographer who documents stories of love and connection.
+MJ Falvey is a beach photographer who documents stories of love and connection.
 She specializes in in active, vibrant, and joyful photography of people and pets on San Diego's beautiful beaches, especially those of North County San Diego: Oceanside, Carlsbad, Encinitas, Del Mar and La Jolla.